MattDierick/RTD-APIm-ADC-Controller/source/_build/html/_sources/class3/module4/module4.rst.txt

-Module 4 - Fine granted access with NGINX Controller APIm module
+Module 4 - Fine grained access with NGINX Controller APIm module
 ################################################################

 In this lab, we will allow access to the Arcadia API, only for Manager Role.
 To do so, we will first check the JWT token claims and understand how to forward a claim from a provider into the Bearer SSO.